 I am thrilled to have had the chance to interview Victoria when she appeared at Artlinks in Athens.

-Looking for some inspiration of where to visit?
-Check out my Insiders Guide to the Greek Islands for some Greek island holiday ideas.
+- Check out my Insiders Guide to the Greek Islands for some Greek island holiday ideas

 Your novels cover tough topics, Victoria.
 What draws you to a particular topic to explore and—whilst I am sure there is no stock answer here—how long does the research process take?